 Fittingly, Ryan’s first introduction to OKRs was a bottom-up kind of thing: “One of our employees actually suggested it in a meeting, and I said, ‘quick, google OKRs!’”
 His search led him to Radical Focus: Achieving Your Most Important Goals with Objectives and Key Results by Christina Wodtke, which encouraged him to develop a plan that would work for Apartment Therapy.

-It starts, Ryan explained, with choosing a global objective.
-For Apartment Therapy over the next three years that objective will be “Own the Home.”
-Apartment Therapy has excelled at encouraging its readers to take control of their space and create beauty out of everyday objects; in short, the website was a digital version of Marie Kondo long before The Life-Changing Magic of Tidying Up was a blip on anyone’s radar.
-Now, as evidenced by Kondo’s success, the home and kitchen space has grown exponentially: How to make sure Apartment Therapy becomes its readers’ first stop, not just once, but every day?
+It starts, Ryan explained, with choosing a global Objective.
+For Apartment Therapy over the next three years that Objective will be “Own the Home.”
+Apartment Therapy has excelled at encouraging its readers to take control of their space and create beauty out of everyday objects.
+The website was a digital version of Marie Kondo long before The Life-Changing Magic of Tidying Up was a blip on anyone’s radar.
+Now, as evidenced by Kondo’s success, the home and kitchen space has grown exponentially.
+How does Apartment Therapy make sure it becomes its readers’ first stop, not just once, but every day?

-Once the global objective has been established, the year is broken down into quarters, so Apartment Therapy has “twelve quarters to get there, or twelve balls to take a swing at.”
+Once the global Objective has been established, the year is broken down into quarters, so Apartment Therapy has “12 quarters to get there, or 12 balls to take a swing at.”
 Of course, built into the concept of OKRs is the idea that nothing is hard and fast.
 Through frequent check-ins, Ryan and his team will get a sense of what works and what doesn’t, and know when to pivot early, thereby saving themselves the trouble of correcting later mistakes.
-These take place through what are called WINS meetings, and Ryan was about to go in for the first of the year just as our interview concluded.
+These take place through WINS meetings, and Ryan was about to go in for the first of the year just as our interview concluded.
 Just a month earlier, he’d foreseen difficulties in getting everyone to sign onto this system, but now it looked like this was one achievement he had in the bag.